-That statement means that using indexed universal life or IUL to accumulate wealth will require you to rely on Wall Street performances.
+That statement means that using indexed universal life or IUL to accumulate wealth (beyond Wall Street) will require you to rely on Wall Street performances.
 This wealth theory relies on Wall Street, despite the name.
 That’s where the risks with IUL come in.
 If you have a policy based on Wall Street performances, poor performances can cause your policy value to go down.
 And if your cash value is going down, then you aren’t accumulating wealth beyond Wall Street.
 This is the major problem with indexed universal life products.

-- Regulators in all states have now had to mandate agents and insurance companies to STOP using such high rates of return on their projected values in IUL illustrations.
-This is because there is no certainty in future market performance, and indexed universal life insurance is based on market performance.
+Regulators in all states have now had to mandate agents and insurance companies to STOP using such high rates of return on their projected values in IUL illustrations.
+This is because there is no certainty in future market performance, and Indexed Universal Life Insurance is based on market performance.
 Pathetically, even these mandated rates of return are well beyond actual and compounded annualized growth rates.
 And so they are still misleading at best.

-Keep control and realize why the Perpetual Wealth Code™ utilizes participating whole life insurance to maximize the amount of money you get to keep.
-Here at Life Benefits, we can teach you how to use a safe whole life insurance policy to start earning cash value and creating your financial legacy.
-Know that having Guaranteed, Available, Manageable, Equity is the key to Winning Your Financial GAME.
+Keep control and realize why the Perpetual Wealth Code™ utilizes Participating Whole Life Insurance to maximize the amount of money you get to keep.
+Here at Life Benefits, we can teach you how to use a safe whole life insurance policy to start accumulating cash value equity and creating your financial legacy.
+Know that having guaranteed, available, and manageable equity is the key to winning your financial GAME.
 And never, ever give the control of your money away to somebody else again because you now know the good, the bad and the ugly about indexed universal life insurance.
 It’s your money, and you should be in charge.
 That’s how to truly accumulate wealth beyond Wall Street.